Survivor: We're going to die here, aren't we?

 - Technically they weren't jailed, they were thrown in the loony bin.

 - The Auzora (Blue Sky) Association from Kamen Rider Kiva is this to the fangires and to a lesser extent the other monster races.
 How extreme it is taken varies between members though.
 Some are content to allow fangires to live as long as don't feed on humans whereas others will kill all fangires on site.
 Almost all of them warm up the half-fangire protagonist though.

 - Witch Hunters hunt witches.
-More like are the last bastion of humanity against a overpowered magical force, but the routine is still to hunt single witches.
+Well, more like are the last bastion of humanity against an overpowered magical force, but the routine is still to hunt single witches.

 - The Ranger character class in Dungeons & Dragons is stereotypically The Hunter.
 Their "favored enemy" class ability gives them bonuses to finding and killing a specific category of creature.
 It is possible to subvert this trope by choosing favored enemies for reasons other than those of The Hunter.

 - In the original AD&D, all rangers had goblinoids and giants as their enemy, owing to the roots of the class, but with the advent of Second Edition, one could choose which kind of enemy their ranger was dedicated to taking down.
 One could even have a human ranger who had certain kinds of evil humans as a favored enemy, such as pirates, brigands or slavers, or in the case of Drizzt, a drow ranger who rebelled against his own evil kind.
 The original 3E removed restrictions on alignment, but you could not choose your own race as a favored enemy unless you were evil, which was thrown out for 3.5.